After Meiosis Is Complete Which Of The Following Are Produced

 Genetic Variation: The Hallmark of Meiosis

-One of the most significant outcomes of meiosis is the generation of genetic variation.
+When it comes to outcomes of meiosis, the generation of genetic variation is hard to beat.
 This variation arises through two main mechanisms: crossing over and independent assortment.

 Crossing Over: Shuffling the Genetic Deck